cjnaz/cjnfuncs/README.md

 `~/creds_SMTP`:
   - `EmailFrom`, `EmailServer`, `EmailServerPort`, `EmailUser`, and `EmailPass`
 - `snd_email()` does not support multi-part MIME (an html send wont have a plain text part).
+- Checking the validity of email addresses is very basic... an email address must contain an '@'.
     ` `
 ---
 # Revision history